 Before I list the 10 most spectacular beaches of Lagos, Portugal, I just want to note that disregarding the first two on the list (Ponta da Piedade and Meia Praia), this list follows a trail that goes from the beaches closest to Lagos to the furthest.

 So if you want to spend a whole day checking out all of Lagos’ best beaches, you can easily walk to all of them in order from 3 to 10 (which is great for budget backpackers!).
-I definitely recommend visiting a handful of them; they’re some of the most beautiful places in Portugal.
+I definitely recommend visiting a handful of them; they’re some of the most beautiful places in Portugal, essential for any Portugal itinerary.

 Ponta da Piedade